jgori-ouistiti/CoopIHC/README.md

 ```

-You can them import the necessary packages from `core`.
+You can them import the necessary packages from `coopihc`.

 ## Quickstart